ml-lubich/math/README.md

 I'm always looking for feedack; if you have any, please don't hesitate to reach out.

-Thank you for taking a look and have a good day!
+Thank you for taking a look, and have a good day!